hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 Databases usually have a way to show you how they decided to execute your query, i.e. display the query plan.
 Studying it can show you what the bottlenecks are.
 When I am optimizing a query, it is usually a back and forth between checking the plan and tweaking the query.
 I think execution plan visualizers are of great help here.
-While I might struggle to find the source of issues in the textual plan, it is often clear as mountain water from the first look at the picture.
+While I might struggle to find the source of issues in the textual plan, it is often clear from the first look at the picture.
 Some database providers embed visualizers to their service, but there are also free versions, e.g. for Postgres.

 Use visualizers if available.
 e.g. EXPLAIN in postgres

-### Subqueries
-Can reduce the amount of data and speed up further processing.
-But the time that the subquery takes is often not worth it.

 ### Grouping vs. Window functions for deduplication
 If you can, use grouping.